mrahman53/FC-Control-PID/README.md

 #### Body Rate Controller Implementation ####

-The body rate control is implemented in src/QuadControl::BodyRateControl method from line 93 to 119.
+The body rate controller is implemented in src/QuadControl::BodyRateControl method from line 93 to 119.

-Body Rate control is implemented as proportional controller.
+Body Rate controller is implemented as proportional controller.

 #### Roll Pitch Controller Implementation ####